 The fact that British physician Havelock Ellis (1959-1939) became one of the foremost authorities on sex struck his friends as ironic, given his generally sexless nature (Ellis, 1939).
 A virgin at age 32 when he married a lesbian, he lived separately from her after their honeymoon and was himself impotent until age 60 when he discovered that the sight of woman urinating sexually excited him (which he term undinism - Brink, 1980).
 Yet another researcher developing his ideas based on clinical observations, Ellis impressed colleagues and continues to fascinate modern scientists because of his conscientious observations and objectivity.
 This "meticulous, safe, objective, thoughtful, altruistic sexologist," had started his recordkeeping in his youth when worried that his nocturnal emissions were signs of illness, a misconception perpetuated by many Victorian Era physicians.
 Eventually concluding that those doctors were wrong, he came to consider nocturnal emissions, masturbation, homosexuality, female sexuality, and other taboo sexual matters to be normal and healthy.
 In opposition to Krafft-Ebing's Psychopathia Sexualis, Ellis's groundbreaking works Sexual Inversion (1897) and seven-volume Studies in the Psychology of Sex (1897-1928) described sex in a detached, objective manner without pathologizing it.

-Medical doctor Magnus Hirschfeld (1968-1935) improved empirical methology by becoming the first to introduce surveys to study sexual behavior.
+Medical doctor Magnus Hirschfeld (1968-1935) improved empirical methodology by becoming the first to introduce surveys to study sexual behavior.
 After a homosexual patient's 1895 suicide, he became interested in understanding homosexuality, began to study sexuality in general, and went on to become a champion for gay rights and acceptance.
 A supporter of early feminists, he also worked to better women's sexual and reproductive lives.
 Institut fur Sexualwissenschaft ("Institute for Sexology"), founded in 1919 in Berlin, housed a large library, a lecture hall, and departments such as gynecology, psychotherapy, marriage counseling, and more.
 There, physicians and psychiatrists conducted research and provided therapeutic services.
 Patients with sex-related difficulties could benefit from extended stays in a safe, supportive environment.
 Hirschfeld became widely known as "the Einstein of Sex."

 When the Nazis came to power in 1933, they destroyed Hirschfeld's institute while he was away on a lecture tour, from which he wisely never returned.
-In the course of the Nazis staging book burnings ot dispose of literature they deemed immoral, decadent, or Jewish, they burned the institute's entire library, thousands of books, and then turned the institute building into a center for antisemitic propaganda.
+In the course of the Nazis staging book burnings to dispose of literature they deemed immoral, decadent, or Jewish, they burned the institute's entire library, thousands of books, and then turned the institute building into a center for antisemitic propaganda.
 Regarding burnings of his own works, Sigmund Freud (quoted by Jones, 1957, p.
 182) remarked, "What progress we are making.
-In the Middle Ages they would hae burnt me; nowadays they are content with burning my books".
+In the Middle Ages they would have burnt me; nowadays they are content with burning my books."

 An exile in France, Hirschfeld died a broken man in 1935 (Robinson, 2000).
 After the Nazis occupied Austria in 1938, Freud initially refused to leave Vienna even as Nazi gangs kept invading his home.
 After his daughter's arrest, he relented and relocated to London.
-Four of his sisters would die in Nazi concentration camps (Schultz & Schultz).
+Four of his sisters would die in Nazi concentration camps (Schultz & Schultz, 2013).
 Ellis and Freud both died in 1939 as Europe and, with it, the world headed into war.

 Over in America, women's prison superintendent Katherine Bement Davis arranged for psychological testing of inmates in 1909, and grew progressively more interested in ferreting out the origins of prostitution.
 The following year, the Prison Association of New York praised her work in developing her reformatory into a premier scientific institution (McCarthy, 1997).
 After her success in prison reforms, Davis in 1918 became head of the Bureau of Social Hygiene, an agency that had been created to study and improve social conditions related to vice, narcotics, disease, and corruption, with "special reference to prostitution and the evils associated therewith."
 To understand abnormality, Davis also looked at what was "normal" for comparison, leading a study on the sex lives of 2,200 women (contraception, masturbation, lesbian experiences, frequency of desire, pre-marital and extramarital sex) in the largest and most comprehensive survey and analysis of its time (Ellison, 2006; Ericksen, 1999).
 Although her view that lesbianism was not pathological went largely ignored, her evidence that women might have sexual appetites similar to men's worried some male researchers (Carroll, 2013; Ellison, 2006).